 Spring is a popular time to Detox, and while the word ‘Detox’ may conjure up certain images like sitting in saunas, being pampered at a day spa with seaweed body wraps or drinking vegetable juices for days on end, the truth is, our bodies are in a constant state of detoxification.
 A Detox can be whatever you make it.
-For some that might mean diet change alone is enough to feel a change for the better while for others taking supplements to support gut, liver and kidney detoxification may be the best way to enhance the body’s natural processes.
+For some, diet change alone is enough to feel a change for the better while others taking supplements to support gut, liver and kidney detoxification may be the best way to enhance the body’s natural processes.

-Before, during and after – it’s always about better health.
+Before, during and after your Spring Detox – it’s always about better health.

 The main thing to keep in mind is that a Detox is not a ‘quick fix’ – it’s a way to improve cellular health.
 Our state of health is in constant flux, so ongoing daily practices will always maintain better health than a short term Detox.
 That being said, a Detox is like a springboard to better health, so those basic healthy habits like eating plenty of fresh fruit and vegetables, keeping hydrated, getting adequate sleep and regular exercise are all recommended maintenance goals to keep on with post Detox.

-For the preparation phase of a Detox identifying any weaknesses in your daily routine and looking at the best supportive strategies will help you implement the changes for the longer term.
+For the preparation phase of a Detox identifying any weaknesses in your daily routine and looking at the best supportive strategies will help you implement the longer-term changes.
 The more you can incorporate these healthy habits into daily life pre Detox, rather than rely on the Detox period alone, the easier the Detox will be.
 Of course, a Detox is often the prompter to make these changes, so the idea is to give some thought pre Detox or Spring Detox to realistic goals to work towards.

 How you Detox depends on why you Detox.

 There are several reasons why people choose to Detox, including: